 So, is Tashard Choice the best option to bolster the Skins’ rushing attack?
 If the Offensive Line doesn’t play better, and the passing attack provides some type of threat…it really doesn’t matter who is in the backfield against the Cowboys.
 There is one thing that Choice brings to the table this Sunday and that is motivation.
 Motivated to have a monster game on his 27th birthday, sure; motivated to prove the Cowboys they made a mistake by waiving the former Georgia Tech star, absolutely.
 Choice’s possible redemption against the Cowboys only provides temporary relief from the Redskins glaring need…they just have too few playmakers- whether it’s the QB, Offensive Line or the Running Back position; the Redskins need upgrades.

-Topics: Tashard Choice
+Tags: Tashard Choice